Terms of Service

 15.1.3 You must submit your complaint regarding the refund where the case will be investigated by a finance administrator.
 A response will then be issued within 3 working days.

-15.1.5 When an issued first stage dispute is not satisfactory you may request a final stage dispute.
+15.1.5 When an issued second stage dispute is not satisfactory you may request a final stage dispute.

 15.1.6 You will be required to supply a full factual encounter and detailed reason for dispute.